guibafica/nlw_event_python/README.md

 ## Database

-Create a SQLite database and run the schema located in the 'init' folder
+Create a SQLite database and run the schema located in the 'init' folder.

 ## Tests